marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 The idea is pretty simple:

-> The full command then is “test && commit || revert”.
+> The full command then is “test && commit \I\I revert”.
 If the tests fail, then the code goes back to the state where the tests last passed.

 In this blog post, I have documented my complete workflow in getting this up and running and trying it out on a simple kata.
 The post became pretty long but is hopefully easy to follow.